Adele in Munich: Planning and ticketing

 On 31 January 2024, Adele was announced to perform four shows on 2, 3, 9, and 10 August.
 She added four shows on 2 February, scheduled for 14, 16, 23, and 24 August.
 Registrations for a presale were possible on the Adele website until 5 February.
 At this point, 2.2 million people had registered on her website for ticket presales.
 On 6 February, due to "unprecedented demand", two final dates, 30 and 31 August, were added to the run of shows.
 The 10-night concert residency was scheduled to take place twice weekly throughout August 2024.

 Presales began on 7 February on Ticketmaster and were staggered in different phases.
 The general sale began via Live Nation and Eventim on 9 February.
 Ticket prices were only revealed during the sale; no price range had been provided beforehand.
 People were faced with standard tickets ranging in price from to (equivalent to and in mid-2024).
 VIP packages ranged in price from to (equivalent to and in mid-2024).
 The cheapest price categories sold out instantly.
 Ninety-five percent of tickets had been sold by mid-July.
-Then, Ticketmaster sold limited quantities of Lucky Dip tickets at (equivalent to in mid-2024) every Monday morning, but buyers did not know their seats until they arrived at the stadium.
+Then, Ticketmaster sold a limited number of Lucky Dip tickets for (equivalent to in mid-2024) every Monday morning, but buyers did not know their seats until they arrived at the stadium.
 Tickets were usually sold out within half an hour.
 The "bargain-basement prices" were deemed "unfair" by some devotees, given the amounts they had paid at the beginning of the sale, a practice previously employed by the Rolling Stones.

 Construction and production

 Paul English, Adele's veteran production manager, began investing himself in the project in January 2024.

 Sebastian Pichel, the Adele Arena production manager, said two electrical transformer booths in this outdoor area of the exhibition centre caused problems due to their placement and could not be technically dismantled.
 Pichel then decided to rotate the stadium 180° before commencing its construction.
-Other existing transformer stations, light poles and loudspeakers were dismantled.
+Other existing transformer stations, light poles, and loudspeakers were dismantled.
 A specialist used a detection dog to search for possible unexploded ordnance (UXO), as a former airport located in the area had been bombed during wartime.
 The discovery of UXO would interrupt ongoing work.